 I recently found a pin on Pinterest for these amazing looking, homemade Oreo cookies.
 Something about that photo just really called out to my sweet tooth.
 But since I’ve recently given up grains and dairy, I had to get a little creative.

 You see, there are few things that will stand in the way of a girl and her love for Oreos.
 And while these don’t have the exact flavor of an Oreo, they certainly come close enough to satisfy the craving.

 I have to say that it’s a little hard to admit that I still crave Oreos after 3 years of not having them.
 I mean, how long can one craving possibly hang on???
 But I suppose if I can’t give in to a 3 year craving just this once, then there is something significantly wrong with my eating plan.
 We all need a treat on occasion, and I’m happy to say that, at the very least, these are a much more nutritious (albeit higher in fat) choice to treat myself with.

-- 8 ounces slivered almonds made into almond flour
+- 8 oz. slivered almonds (blended into a fine flour)

 - 1 cup unsweetened cocoa powder

 - ⅓ cup maple syrup (or honey)